A template saves you a lot of time and effort.

 To add or edit Templates, you need to have level 4 (Administrator) permissions or you need to have "Can edit Templates" set as an opt-in permission in Settings > Users > Security.

 To locate your Templates go to Settings > Templates.

 Correspondence Templates available

 When you set up your templates, for all correspondence, you can assign the template to a particular site.
 Filter for all the templates for your site here, to enable you to locate your individual site.

 To see templates for all locations, select All Locations.

 You already have some templates in your template list.
 Edit these to add in the required text, or use them to copy the layout and format for new Templates.

-To view a Template click on the Preview button.
-We recommend you preview a template before you send it to ensure you are happy with the result.
+We recommend you preview a letter template before you send it to ensure you are happy with the result.

-The template will open in a new tab.
+The letter template will open in a new tab.
 Close the tab when you have finished viewing it.

 Add your Logo